 Golden Ears Trail is a 13.8 mile moderately trafficked out and back trail located near Maple Ridge, British Columbia, Canada that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until September.
+The trail offers a number of activity options and is best used from March until September.
 Dogs are also able to use this trail.

 super difficult but the view is absolutley amazing. the summit is very sketchy.

 September 26, 2015.
 Started at 9:20AM.
 Had planned to overnight and summit the following day.
 Made it to Panorama Ridge by 2:45PM.
 Got caught in a hailstorm while setting up camp.
 Couldn't warm up after that and ended up heading down at 5:00PM.
 Got back to the truck at 8:00PM!

 The hike was great.
 Took a dog with me.
 Spent the night at the hut.
 The sun set and sunrise was awesome.
 Will do it again soon.

 Great hike, not recommended for beginners or those recovering from knee surgery.
 Did 3/4 of this hike (one way) with two beginners, still awesome despite not being able to get through the whole trail.

 Amazing, but challenging.
 Go early if you want to do it in one day.
 Otherwise stay overnight.
 Have a proper footwear as on the way down its very hard in toes and knees. and tape up your toes if you want to save your toe nails on the way down ;)